 The colorful crepe shops with glorious Sampuru (fake food – it’s totally a thing in Japan and I am here for it!) dotted along the streets of Takeshita Dori are hard to miss.
 Crepes may have been invented by the French, but the Japanese have turned them into something all their own.
 With options including brownies, pudding, ice cream and fresh fruits wrapped generously with whipped cream, as well as savory options, it could be tough to pick just one!

 Expect crowds and long lines at pretty much all of the crepe shops along Takeshita Dori.
 What I’d recommend is to quickly get to the shop front, take a quick photo of the Sampuru, step aside and decide which crepe you want, then get in the line to make your order.
 If you are able to get there early, the Sampuru displays make beautiful background for photos, too.
 My personal favorite shop (for the lewk) was the Santa Monica Crepes close to where Kawaii Monster Cafe is located.
+(For more delicious, savory eats, check out popular Japanese food.)

 3. Rainbow Cotton Candy